 “It’s a pretty good bet four or five years out there’s going to be more people making 4,000- to 4,500-nautical mile airplanes that will require higher thrust,” Wilson said.
 “There are airplanes that can do that today, but they’re very big.”

-New entries in the mid-sized to large class include the Citation Longitude unveiled in May by Textron Inc. (TXT)’s Cessna, which will use Safran SA (SAF) engines upon entering service in 2017.
+New entries in the mid-sized to large class include the Citation Longitude unveiled in May by Textron Inc. (TXT:US)’s Cessna, which will use Safran SA (SAF) engines upon entering service in 2017.
 Honeywell’s chief rival is United Technologies Corp.
-(UTX)’s Pratt & Whitney Canada unit, which provides engines for models such as Dassault Systemes SA (DSY)’s Falcon 2000LX.
+(UTX:US)’s Pratt & Whitney Canada unit, which provides engines for models such as Dassault Systemes SA (DSY)’s Falcon 2000LX.